 If you want to taste a new yogurt every single day of the year, your supermarket can meet the challenge.
 Most of this abundance is of the cow’s milk variety.
-If you prefer a vegan option—for health or personal reasons—yogurt alternatives made from soy milk is available but a bit harder to find.
+If you prefer a vegan option—for health or personal reasons—yogurt alternatives made from soy milk are available but a bit harder to find.
 Note that labelling laws in many countries restrict the name “yogurt” only to products made with milk or dairy products.
 Therefore “soy milk alternative” will be used below for what some brands sell as “soy yogurt.”

 Plant-based alternatives may be better than whole milk yogurt due to heart benefits (no cholesterol or saturated fat).
 In addition, the soybean version is lactose-free, a boon for those people intolerant of dairy sugar.

 According to a recent paper published by IPA director Arthur Ouwehand and a colleague, soy milk fermented by lactic acid may improve taste as well as bioavailability of isoflavones, mineral availability and level of B vitamins.
 Read Probiotic fermented foods and health promotion in Advances in Fermented Foods and Beverages, available at Science Direct.

 Soy milk alternatives to yogurt are easy to make at home.
 Some home cooks are fermenting batches in crock pots or instant pots while others are sticking to the microwave or stove-top method.

 The United States and other countries require that anything labelled yogurt must contain Streptococcus thermophilus and Lactobacillus bulgaricus.
 Many soy milk substitutes on the shelves contain these as well as other lactobacilli.
 But anything that ferments soy milk can be used at home.